beechnut/transition-memo/README.md

 ## This is the tentative response, still being edited.

+The final memo has not yet been submitted.
+Our contact on the transition team will let us know when it is being finalized.

+### Authorship

 [Harlan Weber](http://github.com/whereshj) is a major contributor.

+### Viewing

 View `transition-memo.md` in your own markdown editor, or raw.
 GitHub-flavored Markdown does weird things to the formatting.